• Scaling and root planing (SRP) aims to remove bacteria and infection from the soft tissues around the gums.

 There are a few things to bear in mind after your scaling and root planing procedure.

 Take ibuprofen if you feel sore after the procedure.
 It also has anti-inflammatory properties, so it can help heal your gums faster.
-Your mouth will feel numb after the anesthetic, so it’s easy to burn your mouth on hot food.
+Your mouth will feel numb after the anesthetic, so it is easy to burn your mouth on hot food.
 Try to abstain from eating for at least 2 hours.

 You might feel sensitivity to hot and cold temperatures for a few days.
 Desensitizing toothpaste can help there.
 Avoid products with “whitening” properties and baking soda, as those can irritate the soft tissues in your mouth.

-And lastly, do not smoke for 24-48 hours after your procedure.
+Moreover, lastly, do not smoke for 24-48 hours after your procedure.
 It can slow down healing significantly.

 FAQ